TaigaTenori/project4/README.md

 ```
 - Heroku
 -- Created a new app
--- In the app settings connected to Github and chose project repository
+-- In the app settings -> deployment, connected to Github and chose project repository
 -- clicked Deploy from master branch